rynedee/MLtest/README.md

 # MLtest
 Project

+18.4.19 -- The website should be in a working stage at this point.
+I've struggled with creating a RESTful API to serve my RSS needs for the past five days, that is a nut I've been unable to crack.
+I was able to serve up some RSS items by utilzing a script from bloople.net.
+That particular issue will have to wait until I expand my knowledgebase a bit wider.

+---
+HTML
+---

+* Added bus.html, sports.html and life.html.
+* Added various rss feeds to the aforementioned files.
+* Completed additional formatting

+---
+Python
+---

+Hangman.py should be properly formatted for it's window size.

+---
+---

 11.4.19 -- This is a two-part project to show a basic understanding of HTML and Python while familarizing myself with the use of essential collaborative tools such as repl.it and GitHub.

 ---